vprusso/toqito/docs/getting_started.rst

 Installing
 ------------------

-The preferred way to install the `toqito` package is via `pip`
+The preferred way to install the :code:`toqito` package is via :code:`pip`

 ::

     pip install toqito

 Alternatively, to install, you may also run the following command from the top-level package directory.

 ::